Rating Bruce Springsteen

 The fascinating trait in Bruce’s songwriting is how, throughout his career, you potentially follow the lives of the same group of characters.
 This started way back on his debut with Mary, Queen of Arkansas.
-Mary would be a character he has returned to throughout his career, be that the girl dancing across the porch in Thunder Road, or the person hosting a wake in The Rising.
+Mary would be a character he would return to throughout his career, be that the girl dancing across the porch in Thunder Road, or the person hosting a wake in The Rising.

 Fun fact: Clarence Clemons only features on late additions Blinded By The Light and Sprit in the Night (both later covered by Manfred Mann’s Earth Band) because he was missing.